eff3ct0/teckel/README.md

 ## License

-Teckel is distributed under a private license.
-Please refer to the [LICENSE](./LICENSE) file for complete details.
+Teckel is available under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.

-If you have any questions regarding the license, feel free to contact Invasion Order at contact@iorder.dev.
+If you have any questions regarding the license, feel free to contact Rafael Fernandez.

 For any issues or questions, feel free to open an issue on the GitHub repository.